ktorio/ktor-documentation/topics/guides_chat.md

 You will normally handle `Text` and `Binary` frames, and the other will be handled by Ktor in most of the cases (though you can use a raw mode where you can handle those extra frame types yourself).

-In its page, you can read more about the [WebSockets feature](websocket.md).
+You can read more about this in the [WebSockets feature documentation](websocket.md).

 ## WebSocket route